jacebenson/cedar/docs/docs/deploy/baremetal.md

 Once you've grown beyond the confines and limitations of the cloud deployment providers, it's time to get serious: hosting your own code on big iron.
 Prepare for performance like you've only dreamed of!
 Also be prepared for IT and infrastructure responsibilities like you've only had nightmares of.

-With Redwood's Baremetal deployment option, the source (like your dev machine) will SSH into one or more remote machines and execute commands in order to update your codebase, run any database migrations and restart services.
+With Cedar's Baremetal deployment option, the source (like your dev machine) will SSH into one or more remote machines and execute commands in order to update your codebase, run any database migrations and restart services.

 Deploying from a client (like your own development machine) consists of running a single command: